-Chiang Dao trekking area
+Chiang Dao District

-Chiang Dao trekking area is an area east of road no.107, from Chiang Mai to Fang.
+Chiang Dao District is an area east of road no.107, from Chiang Mai to Fang.
 It is about 70 km from Chiang Mai, a drive of around 1,5 to 2 hours.
 The Chiang Dao trekking area borders the Sri Lanna National Park and it’s very close to the Chiang Dao Wildlife Sanctuary.
-The Sri Lanna National Park was declared a protected area in 1989 making it the 60th national park of Thailand.
-It covers about 1400 square kilometres in the Mae Taeng, Phrao and Chiang Dao districts of Chiang Mai province.
+This Wildlife Sanctuary is not accessible for tourists.

-We have been organising tours in Chiang Dao district for more than 20 years.
+We have been organizing trekkings in the Chiang Dao district for more than 20 years.
 The Chiang Dao trekking area is very suitable for families with children of all ages and first-time trekkers.
 There are many villages, many trails and the trails are not too steep.
 Most villages are accessible by car year-round.
 We can be very flexible here.
 It is very easy to adjust the trekking to the requirements of trekkers.

 Multiple activity trips